briansimiyuj/doctor-appointment-app/README.md

         b.
 Each card will have a speciality name and speciality image.
         e.
 Each card will be a clickable link to the doctor list page of that speciality.

+### Currency Context

-    3. Create Currency Context to change currency dynamically
+The Currency Context provides currency conversion functionality throughout the application.

+  1. Create a CurrencyContext using React's Context API
     a.
+Define interface for context props:
+      - currency: string for currency code
+      - setCurrency: function to update currency
+      - rate: number for conversion rate
+      - setRate: function to update rate
+      - currencySymbol: string for currency symbol (€ or $)

+  2. Create CurrencyProvider component
+    a.
+Initialize state variables:
+      - currency: stores current currency code
+      - rate: stores current conversion rate
+    b.
+Provide currencySymbol based on selected currency
-Surround the Script component with the CurrencyContext provider (index.jsx)
+    c.
+Wrap the component tree with CurrencyContext.Provider

+  3. Usage in components:
+    a.
+Import CurrencyContext and useContext
+    b.
+Access currency values and functions using useContext hook
+    c.
+Use setCurrency to change currency
+    d.
+Use rate for price conversions
+    e.
+Use currencySymbol to display correct currency symbol

+### Top Doctors Component

+The Top Doctors component displays a list of top doctors.

-    4. Create a Top Doctors component and mount it on Home page
+  1. Create a TopDoctors component and mount it on Home page
       a.
 Add heading and description about top doctors
       b.
 Map through doctors data and create a card for each doctor.
         i.
 Each card will have a doctor name, doctor image, and doctor speciality